alexanderthclark/pols4728/book/chapters/evals_and_prompting.md

 ## How LLMs Work

+How LLMs work is an overly ambitious title for this short section.
+They are next-token predictors, but that's not a useful description.
+Nobody really has a comprehensive answer to what LLMs are doing, at least [according to Stuart Ritchie of Anthropic](https://youtu.be/fGKNUvivvnc?si=6vHzbT3D7zb-maPl&t=13).
+But here are some reasonable points to be made.

 **The "Old" Approach (GPT-3.5 Era):**
 - "Like a fancy autocomplete,'' according to Peter Grabowski of Google
 - Statistical pattern matching from many examples